mrolle45/scopetools/scopetools/scopescommon.md

 This returns the transformed name if `self.kind` is CLASS and `var` is a private name.
 Otherwise it returns `var` unchanged.

-All of the tree-building methods, when self.kind is CLASS, call `mangle`() on all variable names.
+All of these setter and getter methods, when self.kind is CLASS, call `mangle`() on all variable names and for all tree types.
 If the name is already mangled, there is no change because mangled names are not subject to mangling.
-Mangling can be suppressed with a `nomangle=True` argument to the tree-building method.
+Mangling can be suppressed with a `nomangle=True` argument to the tree method.

+> Usually, this takes care of everything.
+However, if an application needs to access a private class or instance variable *outside the class definition*, then it must provide the mangled name for the variable, possibly by calling `tree.mangle(var)` on a CLASS tree for the scope in question.

+# Creating and Building a Tree

+A tree object is created simply by calling its class constructor.

+The tree is **built** by the following:
+    `with `**tree.build()**`:`
+In this context, call tree-building methods of `tree`.
+After this context, any `TreeT` dependent cleanup is performed.
+For FUNC and CLASS trees, this includes registering the name of the new tree with the parent tree.

+## Nesting Methods

+`with `**tree.nest**`(kind, src: SrcT) as subtree:` This creates the subtree and calls the context manager `subtree.build()`
+In this context, call setter methods of `subtree`.

+Convenient aliases are: **tree.nestXXX**`(src: SrcT)` which calls `tree.nest(tree.XXX, src)`  XXX is the name of any member of `Kind`.

 # Notes
 These sections provide details for some things mentioned above, so as to keep this document easier to read.